cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 # 3. Populate the database

-Here's our strategy: we're going to download a collection of chemical element data in [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values) (comma-separated values).
-We'll write a Python script to load this CSV file, and then insert its data into our cloud database.
+Here's our strategy: We're going to download a free/open resource file: A collection of chemical element data in [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV = comma-separated values).
+We write a Python script to get a local copy of this CSV file; and then insert that data into our cloud database.
+When using Python we will take a moment to create a contextual *environment* using the built-in Python `venv` module.

 To get started, head back to your remote VSCode window.
+If there is not already a terminal available:
 Create a new terminal using the `Terminal -> New Terminal` menu option:

 ![](./img/vm-rc-term.png)